post04/rustchance-api-wrapper/README.md

 # Disclaimer

-Rustchance can ban anyone but automization of account interactions on rustchance.
+Rustchance can ban anyone for automization of account interactions on rustchance.
 It's against their TOS.
 Use this at your own **risk**.

 # Note